SoftwareAG/c8y-docs/src/render/guides/users-guide/optional-services/mqttsn.html.md

 ![Subscription](/guides/images/users-guide/mqttsn/subscription.png)

 To understand what “511,SN_DEVICE,Hello from Server” means, refer to [MQTT-SN static template](#sn-mqtt-static).
+Note that operations are dropped if the client is not subscribed to the topic.

 ### <a name="mqtt-sn-implementation"></a>MQTT-SN implementation